Steps to Take After a Car Accident

 slip and fall incident, the steps you take after are extremely important to your case.
 Gruenberg

 Kelly Della has helped countless individuals navigate their cases following

 an accident and is here to provide the counsel and guidance you need.

-Our Long Island personal injury attorneys bring more than 50 years of combined
+Our Long Island personal injury attorneys bring more than 100 years of

 range of cases for our clients.
 With our knowledge and insight, we are

 more than prepared to assist you during this time.

 If you need immediate counsel for what to do after an accident,